Endoscopic Ultrasound (EUS)

 Diagnosing Gastrointestinal Cancers Without Exploratory Surgery

-Using Endoscopic Ultrasound (EUS), a more accurate procedure to diagnose certain gastrointestinal cancers, The Lacks Cancer Center at Saint Mary's can now detect tumors, take biopsy samples, provide cancer staging, and in many cases treat conditions without conventional surgery.
-Dr. Brad Morrow at The Lacks Cancer Center is the most experienced specialist in West Michigan performing EUS.
+Using Endoscopic Ultrasound (EUS), a more accurate procedure to diagnose certain gastrointestinal cancers, Mercy Health Lacks Cancer Center physicians can now detect tumors, take biopsy samples, provide cancer staging, and in many cases treat conditions without conventional surgery.
+Dr. Brad Morrow at Mercy Health Lacks Cancer Center is the most experienced specialist in West Michigan performing EUS.

 What is EUS?